Skip to Content

 Asset Allocation Not Informed by the Plan

 But sequence risk is a big issue for the soon-to-retire and newly retired, in that overspending from a portfolio that’s simultaneously declining reduces the probability that the assets will last through the whole of someone’s retirement time horizon.
 That’s why I like the idea of aligning the portfolio with anticipated spending needs, creating a runway of safe assets that the retiree could “spend through” if a bear market for stocks materialized early on in their retirements.
 That’s the Bucket approach to retirement portfolio construction that I often write and talk about, where I organize the portfolio from very safe (cash) assets for short-term spending needs to bonds for intermediate-term expenditures to volatile equity assets for long-term growth and inflation protection.
-In a similar vein, Morningstar’s new Role in Portfolio framework can help you think about your holdings through the lens of the purpose they serve in your portfolio.
+In a similar vein, Morningstar’s Role in Portfolio Framework can help you think about your holdings through the lens of the purpose they serve in your portfolio.

 Suboptimal Asset Location